ladybug-tools/radiance-folder-structure/project_folder/0-model/etc/README.md

 2. `*_material.rad`
 3. `*_material.dir`

 `*_material.dir` file is optional.
-If not provided Honeybee will generate black material with the same name for every material in `*_material.dir`.
+If not provided Honeybee will generate black material with the same name for every material in `*_material.rad`.

 # Sub-folders